cresterienvogel/gmod-xchat/README.md

 > cURL and your personal Discord bot are required.

-> Fill the settings in both php and lua files.
+> Fill in the settings in both php and lua files.